 Make a plan for how and where you will escape quickly.
 You may request a police escort or stand-by when you leave.
 If you have to leave in a hurry, use the following list of items as a guide.
 Remember, A Woman's Place advocates can help you come up with a personalized safety plan for leaving.

-Identification: Drivers license, birth certificates, social security cards, passport, permanent resident/green cards, work permit, Green Card, visa
+Identification: Driver's licenses, birth certificates, social security cards, passports, permanent resident/green cards, work permit, Green Card, visas, etc...

 Finances: Cash, debit and credit cards (in your name), checking and/or savings account books.

 Legal: Protective order, copies of any lease or rental agreements, car registration and insurance, health and life insurance, medical records, school records, divorce, child custody and/or marriage license records.

 Emergency Numbers: Local police and/or sheriff’s department, local domestic violence program or shelter, friends, family members, local doctor’s office and hospital, County and/or District Attorney’s Office.